 What you will learn

-perception and sensing
+perception and action

 Did you know that...

-- Mathematical foundations (modeling, simulation, optimization)
+- Mathematical basics (modelling, simulation, optimization)

-- Industrial robotics, service and mechatronics
+- Industrial and service robotics, as well as mechatronics

 Head of programme